Skip to content

 The model always picks a next word, even when the right answer is "I don't know."

 • Hallucination.
-The AI invented a fact.
-Fix: provide sources or use a tool that retrieves real documents.
+The model invented a fact that was never in its training data in usable form.
+Fix: ground it.
+Provide the source text, or use a tool that retrieves real documents before answering.

 Low, medium, and high-stakes hallucination risk tiers with do-you-need-to-verify guidance